jetbrains-academy/CppBasics/MemoryManagement/MemoryLayout/NullPointer/task.md

 ```

 Note that C++ guarantees that `nullptr` evaluates to the integer value `0`
-when put in the context where the integer is expected.
+when put in a context where an integer is expected.
 Thus, the above code snippet is equivalent to the following:

 ```c++